Price per night / 3-star hotel. Prices are not fixed and may vary with time.

 Top tips for finding Donegal hotel deals

-Book more than 90 days before your stay begins to get the best price for your Donegal accommodation.
+Book at least 48 days before your stay begins to get the best price for your Donegal accommodation.

 The nearest airport to Donegal town is Donegal Airport, which is on the northern coast of the county, 43 miles away, so you will need to travel from the airport to get to your hotel.
 We recommend that you contact your hotel in advance if you think that you may arrive outside of their regular check-in times or stay in a hotel with 24h check-in services, such as An Chúirt, Gweedore Court Hotel.